kathoef/docker2singularity/README.md

 ## Use case

-Building a Singularity image from a local Docker image registry,
+Build a Singularity image from a Docker image only available via local registry,

 ```
 $ docker pull kathoef/docker2singularity:latest